 Tipped Workers Should Get Full Minimum Wage for Non-Tipped Worked…But Trump’s Department of Labor Disagrees

 According to the 9th Circuit (the federal appeals court for Alaska, Arizona, California, and Hawaii), the “80/20 rule” does apply.
-This ruling upheld prior regulations from the Labor Department regulations which state that employers may not reduce a tip-earning employee’s hourly pay below the minimum wage when that employee spends more than 20 percent of his or her workweek on non-tip-earning tasks.
-In other words, employers are not allowed to take tip credits for the time tipped employees spend doing non-tipped tasks.
+This ruling upheld prior regulations from the Labor Department which stated that employers may not reduce a tip-earning employee’s hourly pay below the minimum wage when that employee spends more than 20 percent of his or her workweek on non-tip-earning tasks.
+In other words, employers were not allowed to take tip credits for the time tipped employees spend doing non-tipped tasks.

 Former servers and bartenders made similar claims in numerous cases, stating that they were treated as a tipped employee when they performed tasks unrelated to serving and bartending.